How can I spot unemployment insurance identity theft fraud?

 Did someone get my information because of a data breech in the state of Vermont systems or Department of Labor?

 No. Fraudsters in possession of stolen personal information from recent data breeches are using this information to attempt to defraud unemployment systems across the country.
-To be clear, this increase in identity theft fraud is not the result of the recent 1099 incident or any other known data breech by the State of Vermont.
+This increase in identity theft fraud is not the result of any known data breech by the State of Vermont.

 Will any funds paid on the fraudulent claim in my name be reported to the IRS as income?